-Valrhona Dulcey 35% Chocolate Review – A Sophisticated Take on White Chocolate
+Valrhona Dulcey 35% Chocolate Review: A More Sophisticated White Chocolate

-Valrhona’s Dulcey 35% is the chocolate that helped redefine what white chocolate could be.
-Its golden “blonde” hue comes from carefully caramelized milk solids, promising buttery warmth and gentle sweetness rather than the one-dimensional sugar hit of supermarket bars.
-We opened this bar expecting something smooth, grown-up, and indulgent—but subtle enough to savor slowly.
+Valrhona’s Dulcey 35% helped redefine expectations for white chocolate.
+Its golden “blonde” hue comes from carefully caramelised milk solids, setting the tone for something warmer and more layered than the typical sugar-driven profile.
+We approached the bar expecting a smooth, grown-up indulgence, subtle enough to savour slowly.

 Appearance